Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 In a Conclusion

-Everest Base Camp and Gokyo Lakes Trek via Cho La pass is an adventure and beautiful trekking route in the Everest region, where you do not need to trek on the same trail most of the time.
-There are similar numbers of trekkers crossing this high pass from either route.
+Everest Base Camp and Gokyo Lakes Trek via Cho La pass is an adventure and beautiful trekking route in the Everest region.
+You do not need to trek on the same trail most of the time.
+Similar numbers of trekkers cross this high pass from either route.

-We organize this adventure Everest trek and provide professional guides and helpful Sherpas.
+We organize this adventurous Everest trek and provide professional guides and helpful Sherpas.
 If you are planning this trek, please remember to contact us.
-Or if anyone is talking about this trek with you, please don't forget to share this information with them because it is beneficial to plan their trip to the Everest region.
+If anyone is talking about this trek with you, please don't forget to share this information with them, as it can help them plan their trip to the Everest region.

 Rajesh Thapaliya